 States Receive 2013 Report Card on Key Consumer Clean Energy Policies

-Freeing the Grid Tracks State Progress on Net Metering and Buy zithromax Interconnection
+Freeing the Grid Tracks State Progress on Net Metering and Lowest price cialis Interconnection

 CHICAGO – October 23, 2013 – Today the Vote Solar Initiative (Vote Solar) and the Interstate Renewable Energy Council, Inc. (IREC) announced the 2013 results of Freeing the Grid, a report that grades all 50 states on two key policies: net metering and interconnection procedures.
 Together, these policies empower American energy consumers to use rooftop solar and other small-scale renewables to meet their own electricity needs.
 The report was released during Solar Power International, North America’s largest solar tradeshow.